Hansel Henson is a leading London Intellectual Property and Media law firm of solicitors.

 No easy monopoly!

-Following the very great success of easyJet, Sir Stelios has sought to extend his easy brand to other businesses.
-Those businesses have had mixed fortunes, and several no longer trade.
-But nobody has - nor ever can - have a monopoly in the plain word “easy” in relation to all types of goods and services.
+Following the great success of easyJet, Sir Stelios has sought to extend his easy brand to other businesses.
+Those businesses have had mixed fortunes and several no longer trade, but nobody has - nor ever can - have a monopoly in the plain word “easy” in relation to all types of goods and services.
+We think therefore that Sir Stelios's efforts are bound to fail.

-Ten years ago our senior partner David Hansel, a recognised trade mark law expert, acted for Easyart in its successful defence of High Court proceedings brought by easyGroup.
-More recently he helped EasyPizza defend itself when sued by easyGroup.
-That is just a small selection - David has been instructed by a great number of other "easy" companies over the last 10 years - see for instance, story here.
+More than ten years ago our senior partner David Hansel, a recognised trade mark law expert, acted for Easyart in its successful defence of High Court proceedings brought by easyGroup.
+He has more recently helped EasyPizza defend itself when sued by easyGroup.
+That is just a small selection - David has been instructed by over 20 other "easy" companies over the last 15 years - see for instance, story here.

 Thinking of using the word easy?

-If you are thinking of using the word “easy” in relation to a business then you should take care.
+If you are thinking of using the word “easy” in relation to a business or product name, then you should think twice.
 Firstly, easyGroup may well write to you threatening trade mark infringement!
-Secondly, easyJet is well known and distinctive, and no business should seek to mimic its distinctive get-up of orange and White, lower case ‘e’ and capitalised ‘J’ and Cooper Black font.
-Thirdly, because the name is so descriptive and very commonly used, you may find it will take a long time for it to become distinctive - consider going for something less commonplace and descriptive.
+Secondly, easyJet is well known and distinctive, and no business should seek to mimic the distinctive easyGroup get-up of orange and white, lower case ‘e’ and capitalised ‘J’ and Cooper Black font.
+Thirdly, because the name is so descriptive and very commonly used, you may find it will take a long time for it to become distinctive - consider opting for something less commonplace and descriptive.

 Trade mark law is complicated and we are not going to explain it all here.
 However, the Government’s UK Intellectual Property Office has some good resources on its website.
 As with any branding advice, you are best advised to see a good solicitor or trade mark attorney.